jjasghar/chef-book/part2/07-vagrant-provisioning-vs-local-chef-solo.md

-Running vagrant provisioning vs a local chef-solo run
+Running Vagrant provisioning vs a local chef-solo run
 -----------------------------------------------------

-With a working `chef-solo` converge, this is a good time to talk about using local chef-solo and running chef outside via vagrant.
-As I am developing/testing a cookbook I personally prefer the local chef-solo install.
-It allows for a faster iterations which is great.
-But when you get your cookbook where you want it to be,`vagrant provision` is the way to go.
-For fun let's convert the cookbook we wrote `base` to the `Vagrant` file.
+With a working `chef-solo` converge, this is a good time to talk about using local chef-solo and running Chef via Vagrant.
+As I am developing/testing a cookbook I personally prefer the local chef-solo method.
+It allows for faster iterations.
+But when you get your cookbook where you want it to be, `vagrant provision` is the way to go.
+For fun let's convert the `base` cookbook we wrote to the `Vagrant` file method.

-Luckily vagrant has mounted the `/vagrant` directory where you did the `vagrant up` from.
+Luckily Vagrant has mounted the `/vagrant` directory where you did the `vagrant up` from.
 Go ahead and do something like the following:
 ```bash
 root@chef-book:~/solo# cp -r cookbooks/ /vagrant/
 root@chef-book:~/solo#